Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

 \subsection{Extension of Condorcet Winning Response}

 Finally, we examine how mixed strategies are distributed across responses.
 To this end, we extend the concept of a Condorcet winning response to Condorcet winning sets of responses.
-The following theorem provides a fundamental partition of the response space: \begin{theorem} Under Assumption~\ref{ass:strict_preference}, the set of responses can be partitioned into disjoint subsets $S_1,\ldots,S_k$ such that: \begin{enumerate} \item Each $S_i$ either forms a Condorcet cycle or is a single response. \item For any $j>i$, any response $y\in S_i$ and $y'\in S_j$, $\cP(y\succ y')>\frac{1}{2}$. \end{enumerate} Moreover, this decomposition is unique. \end{theorem} An algorithm for obtaining $S_1$ with complexity $O(n^2)$ and for such decomposition with complexity $O(n^3)$ is provided in the supplementary material.
-The case where there exists a Condorcet winning response occurs exactly when $|S_1|=1$.
+The following theorem provides a fundamental partition of the response space: \begin{restatable}{theorem}{responsedecomposition} Under Assumption~\ref{ass:strict_preference}, the set of responses can be partitioned into disjoint subsets $S_1,\ldots,S_k$ such that: \begin{enumerate} \item Each $S_i$ either forms a Condorcet cycle or is a single response. \item For any $j>i$, any response $y\in S_i$ and $y'\in S_j$, $\cP(y\succ y')>\frac{1}{2}$. \end{enumerate} Moreover, this decomposition is unique. \end{restatable} An algorithm for obtaining $S_1$ with complexity $O(n^2)$ and such decomposition with complexity $O(n^3)$ is provided in Appendix.
+The case where there exists a Condorcet winning response occurs when $|S_1|=1$.
 Based on Theorem~\ref{thm:response decomposition}, we refer to the subset $S_1$ as the Condorcet winning set.
 The following theorem generalizes our previous theorem to the Condorcet winning set $S_1$.

-\begin{theorem} Under Assumption~\ref{ass:strict_preference}, the support of the strategies of any Nash equilibrium must be contained in the Condorcet winning subset $S_1$. \end{theorem} A natural following question is whether the support is exactly $S_1$.
+\begin{restatable}{theorem}{support} Under Assumption~\ref{ass:strict_preference}, the support of the strategies of any Nash equilibrium must be contained in the Condorcet winning subset $S_1$. \end{restatable} A natural following question is whether the support is exactly $S_1$.
 We observe that this is indeed true when $|S_1|=3$, where the Nash equilibrium is unique and fully supported on $S_1$.
 However, this is generally false when $|S_1|>3$ as shown by the following example: \begin{example} For the payoff matrix in Table \ref{table:4-cycle}, the four responses form a Condorcet 4-cycle.
 However, $(\frac{1}{3},\frac{1}{3},\frac{1}{3},0)$ is the unique Nash equilibrium of this game, which is not fully support on all four responses.